-If you like what you see and browse here you’ll wish to know right now there are two Canon EOS M200 bodies to pick from, in the white or black surface finish.
-We were sent the former for review, which with its slightly roughened faceplate to make for a tighter grasp in the absence of a more rounded handgrip, plus clean silver top plate, is obviously more striking than the black, in our opinion, though you will have those who prefer the more ‘serious photographer’ look the darker hue bestows.
+If you like what you see and browse here, you’ll wish to know right now there are two Canon EOS M200 bodies to pick from, in the white or black surface finish.
+We were sent the former for review, which with its slightly roughened faceplate to make for a tighter grasp in the absence of a more rounded handgrip, plus clean silver top plate, is obviously more striking than the black, in our opinion.
+However, you will have those who prefer the more ‘serious photographer’ look, the darker hue bestows.

 As with the same package lens supplied with the previously reviewed EOS M6 Mark II, which sits above this in Canon’s range, costing £250 more, the lens has to be first unfurled by hand before a shot can be taken – which obviously adds a few more secs to the camera being ready to take its first shot from scratch.

-Designed so as to end up being approachable, the Canon EOS M200 looks, and indeed feels, fairly minimalist – much more so compared to the already approachable EOS M6 Mark II.
-The top plate buttons of the even more obviously pared-back M200 include a much simplified capturing mode dial that locates an obvious on/off power button at its center.
+Designed to end up being approachable, the Canon EOS M200 looks, and indeed feels, fairly minimalist – much more so than the already approachable EOS M6 Mark II.
+The top plate buttons of the even more obviously pared-back M200 include a much simplified capturing mode dial that locates an obvious on/off power button at its centre.
 The options presented here are fully auto or plan stills catch or video clip capture, and that’s it.

 Delivering both a blink-and-you’ll miss it response period and accuracy with it, car mode here does provide a little more flexibility and bang to get our buck than many, however, in providing access to a range of innovative controls.

-Such options include being able to adjust color saturation about the fly and see the results in real-time on the screen before taking the shot.
-Background blur and brightness can also be altered as one would with a mobile phone camera – i.e with the usage of an on-display sliding scale to create gradual adjustments.
+Such options include adjusting colour saturation about the fly and seeing the results in real-time on the screen before taking the shot.
+Background blur and brightness can also be altered as one would with a mobile phone camera – i.e., using an on-display sliding scale to create gradual adjustments.

 Such settings allow all of us the ability to change ISO light sensitivity settings, which listed below are impressively comprehensive, mirroring the more expensive EOS M6 Mark II in allowing us to go from auto or ISO 100 equivalent setting all the way up to ISO 51200 equivalent.
-Again these are shown on the screen with a sliding toolbar which means that a swipe of the finger will quickly get the user from one setting to another.
+Again these are shown on the screen with a sliding toolbar, which means that a finger’s swipe will quickly get the user from one setting to another.

-Located at 6 o’clock on the dial at the same time is a ‘details’ option, which, as it sounds, telephone calls up the various modes and options which have been selected on display screen.
-Further presses bring up a live histogram revealing the areas of brightness across the image and fill the screen entirely with shooting details, as you’d find on a DSLR if using its live watch feature.
+Located at 6 o’clock on the dial simultaneously is a ‘details’ option, which, as it sounds, telephone calls up the various modes and options that have been selected on the display screen.
+Further presses bring up a live histogram revealing the brightness areas across the image and fill the screen with shooting details, as you’d find on a DSLR if using its live watch feature.

-This does, however, mean that you can’t see what’s before the camera’s lens until you subsequently half squeeze the shutter release button which then brings us straight back to capture mode.
+However, this does mean that you can’t see what’s before the camera’s lens until you subsequently half squeeze the shutter release button, which then brings us straight back to capture mode.
 The final switch on the camera back is definitely a self-evident playback key.
 So, as we’ve indicated, all the essentials are here, although you probably wouldn’t desire them pared back much further than they have already been.